-3.5.2 Simplified procedure#Simplified procedure - services
+3.5.2.
+Simplified procedure

-For contacts of a value of less than EUR 300 000, depending on the context and the needs (for instance the availability of required services in the different lots of the FWC and or in the partner country, time and budget available, etc.), the contracting authority may use the simplified procedure as an alternative to the framework contract without publishing the contract notice170.
+For contacts of a value of less than EUR 300 000, depending on the context and the needs (for instance the availability of required services in the different lots of the FWC and or in the partner country, time and budget available, etc.), the contracting authority may use the simplified procedure as an alternative to the framework contract without publishing the contract notice.